-REPORT: A final report is required within ten months of receiving the grant including: a written report describing the manner in which the funds have been spent and the progress made in accomplishing the purposes of the grant.
+Reports should include: a written report describing the manner in which the funds have been spent and the progress made in accomplishing the purposes of the grant.

-Groups that have received a grant from any PDF grantmaking fund (including Community Organizing and Donor Advised grants) due on or before March 31, 2021, and are seeking to apply should submit all grant reports by December 30, 2020.
-Groups who have not submitted final reports are ineligible for funding in this grants cycle.
+Groups that have received a grant from any PDF grantmaking fund (including Community Organizing and Donor Advised grants) due on or before March 31, 2022, and are seeking to apply should submit all grant reports by March 11, 2022.